SEveringham/Trends-in-Germination-Photoperiod/README.md

 # Trends-in-Germination-Photoperiod

-This repository is for the analyses performed in the manuscript Perrin, Moles, Offord, Slavich and Everingham (In Review) - Shining a light on patterns of photoperiod sensitivity in germination and flowering across latitudes, ecosystems and functional traits
+This repository is for the analyses performed in the manuscript Perrin, Moles, Offord, Slavich, Zeng and Everingham (In Review) - Shining a light on patterns of photoperiod sensitivity in germination and flowering across latitudes, ecosystems and functional traits

 There are four Rmarkdown files: